kronusme/webproxy/README.md

 6. Same with css-files where some properties (like background) use links.
 7. "Real" link is always shown on the page, so you can easy share it.

-### Not supported featues and some issues

-1. Only GET requests.
-2. Not supported forms actions even if "get" method is used.

 ### Travis CI status